Nationwide Pet Insurance Review (2026): Is It Worth It After the Cancellations?

 Exotic & Avian Coverage

 This is Nationwide's genuine standout.
-If your pet is a bird, reptile, rabbit, ferret, or other small mammal, Nationwide is one of the very few U.S. insurers that will cover it at all — a niche most carriers simply won't touch.
+If your pet is a bird, reptile, rabbit, ferret, or other eligible exotic species, Nationwide is one of the very few U.S. insurers with current offerings.
+But "the exotic plan" is not one uniform design.

 Financial Strength & Complaint Record

 On the one question a balance sheet answers — can Nationwide pay the claims it owes? — the answer is a clear yes.
-It's one of the financially strongest carriers in the category.
-The concern we keep flagging in this review isn't solvency; it's renewal and coverage risk.
+The concern in this review is renewal and product risk, not an identified solvency problem.

-The ratings bear that out.
-In November 2025, AM Best affirmed Nationwide's property-casualty group at Financial Strength Rating A (Excellent), an "a+" issuer credit rating, and a stable outlook — that's an FSR of A and an ICR of a+, not an "A+" grade.
-Nationwide's disclosures add S&P at A+ and Moody's at A2, and pet underwriter National Casualty holds AM Best's top Financial Size Category XV (surplus of $2 billion or more).
+In November 2025, AM Best affirmed Nationwide's property-casualty group at Financial Strength Rating A (Excellent), with an "a+" issuer credit rating and stable outlook.
+That is an FSR of A, not an A+ financial-strength grade.

 What Real Owners Say (Reddit & Yelp)